 A blood sample drawn from a vein in your arm

 Test Preparation Needed?

 How is it used?

-The lithium test is used to measure and monitor the amount of lithium in the blood so health care providers can determine whether drug concentrations are in the therapeutic range.
+The lithium test is used to measure and monitor the amount of lithium in the blood so that a healthcare practitioner can determine whether the drug blood concentration is within the range that will adequately treat an individual's bipolar disorder (therapeutic range).
 The test may be used to measure blood levels every few days when a person first begins taking lithium to help adjust the dose and reach the desired blood level and may also be used at regular intervals or as needed to monitor blood concentrations.
-If a person starts taking additional medications, a health care provider may order one or more lithium tests to judge their effect, if any, on lithium levels.
+If a person starts taking additional medications, a healthcare practitioner may order one or more lithium tests to judge their effect, if any, on lithium levels.
 Lithium tests may also be ordered if toxicity is suspected.

 When is it ordered?

 Lithium is ordered frequently when a person is starting lithium treatment.
-After a person has stable blood concentrations in the therapeutic range, a health care provider may order monitoring at regular intervals to ensure that drug levels remain in this range.
+After a person has stable blood concentrations in the therapeutic range, a healthcare practitioner may order lithium tests at regular intervals to ensure that drug levels remain in this range.

 The test may be ordered when a person's condition does not appear to be responding to lithium to determine whether concentrations are too low, the medication is ineffective, and/or to determine if the person is complying with therapy (taking the lithium regularly).
-It may also be ordered when someone experiences a troublesome level of side effects and/or exhibits symptoms that the doctor suspects may be due to toxicity such as:
+It may also be ordered when someone experiences a troublesome level of side effects and/or exhibits symptoms that the healthcare practitioner suspects may be due to toxicity, such as: